-Habitat for Humanity of Greater Nashville makes homeownership possible for low-income households, offering 0% APR mortgage loans to purchase homes built or renovated by Habitat.
+Habitat for Humanity of Greater Nashville makes homeownership possible for those who meet the income qualifications and other eligibility requirements listed below, offering 0% APR mortgage loans to keep mortgage payments affordable.

-Eligible applicants will be U.S. citizens or permanent residents, meet criminal background check requirements, and have an ability to afford homeownership, a housing need, and a willingness to partner with Habitat as described further below.
+Eligible applicants will be U.S. citizens or permanent residents, meet criminal background check requirements, and have an ability to afford homeownership, a housing need, and a willingness to participate in the Habitat program as described further below.
 During each application period, additional criteria may apply.

 - Housing need

-Applicants must be willing and able to attend homeownership classes for several months, volunteer to build their own home and/or others’ homes, and volunteer in the Habitat ReStores.
+Applicants must be willing and able to attend homeownership classes for several months on scheduled Tuesday and Thursday nights and a few Saturdays (both in person and virtually), volunteer 10 days to build their own home and/or others’ homes on weekends, and volunteer 15 hours in the Habitat ReStores.
 Habitat calls this “sweat equity.”
 (Accommodations can be made for applicants with disabilities).
-Applicants must also be willing to accept the location and design of homes Habitat has available.
-Current details are provided at Information Meetings, and attendance is required before or during the application process.
-Call (615) 254-4663 to sign up for an Information Meeting.

 - Applicant resources